-The same can be said about using bleach to beat drug tests.
+The same can be said about using bleach to pass a drug test.
 There is a slim chance that it may work but how much are you willing to stake?
 Your job?
 Your life?

 But as we are talking about the bleach here, to shed some light on these, and other, rumors surrounding bleach, it is important to know how it is supposedly used in drug test scenarios.

 How to use it